The Glasgow Highland Club’s Early Years

 - The study of the language, literature, history and antiquities of the Highlands

 By 1914 the Club was flourishing with talks being given at the monthly meetings, a pipe band with drummers, support for junior piping, and a membership closed at 120.
-When the First World War broke out in that year, wartime conditions circumscribed the Club’s activities and 88 current and former members of the Club served their country, some losing their lives in conflict.
+When the First World War broke out in that year, wartime conditions circumscribed the Club’s activities and 88 current and former members of the Club served their country, some losing their lives in the conflict.
 By 1920 however, the Club had resumed its normal meetings and was looking forward to peacetime once again.